 Paint edgers with pads use the smear method to apply paint.
 They are made of an absorbent material that works like a sponge to soak up paint from the tray; these edgers have a textured surface that lays down a clean finish.
 Pads are capable of applying a smooth, even, full coat in a single pass.

-Extenders come in many lengths, both fixed and adjustable, and are made with a universal fit.
-They thread into the receiving ends of all compatible paint edgers and paint rollers.
+Extenders come in a variety of lengths, both fixed and adjustable.
+They are made with a universal fit to thread into the receiving ends of all compatible paint edgers and paint rollers.

 Our Top Picks

 The paint edgers reviewed below are made for speed, comfort, and convenience.
 Anyone gearing up to start a big paint job may find one of them ideal for making fast work of the project without sacrificing crisp, clean results.
 Read on to find out how they performed in testing.